COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 Workplace hazards involving the risks of illness or injury may include:

-- chemicals and substances hazards - such as hazardous substances and dangerous goods, asbestos, lead and waste management
+- hazardous substances and dangerous goods – for example: hazardous substances and dangerous goods, asbestos, lead and waste management

-- flammable substances - such as LPG, acetylene, methane, ethanol, petrol, acetone, resins, and thinners for their fire and explosion risks and prevention
+- flammable substances – for example: LPG, acetylene, methane, ethanol, petrol, acetone, resins, and thinners for their fire and explosion risks and prevention

-- biological hazards and infectious diseases - such as legionella and hendra virus
+- biological hazards and infectious diseases – for example; legionella and hendra virus

-- physical hazards - such as equipment, confined spaces, electrical hazards and working at heights
+- physical hazards – for example: equipment, confined spaces, electrical hazards and working at heights

-- manual tasks hazards - such as the use of the human body to perform any kind of manual task
+- manual tasks hazards – for example: the use of the human body to perform any kind of manual task

-- environmental hazards - such as noise, lighting, surrounding environment (including uneven floor surfaces, etc.), cold, dust and heat stress
+- environmental hazards – for example: noise, lighting, surrounding environment (including uneven floor surfaces, etc.), cold, dust and heat stress

-- psychosocial hazards - such as fatigue, work-related stress, workplace harassment and occupational violence.
+- psychosocial hazards – for example: fatigue, work-related stress, workplace harassment and occupational violence.

 Find out more about managing hazardous chemicals in the workplace.